 We have great news!
-The Spanish Immigration law is being updated, and the official date is getting closer.
-The government recently published a draft version of the new regulation, and thanks to that we already know all the great news and advantages that this updated law will mean for you as a foreigner.
+The Spanish Immigration law has been updated, and we finally have the official text with all changes.
+The government recently published a the final version of the new law, and thanks to that we already know all the great news and advantages that this updated law will mean for you as a foreigner.

-In this article, we analyze all the changes that we will have once this new reform of the immigration law is implemented.
+In this article, we analyze all the changes this new reform of the immigration law is bringing.

 We analyze the new residence permits that will be created, those that will cease to exist or undergo changes, the new facilities when it comes to application procedures, and many other new features that you should know.